My Story

 Scholarship

-Through these frameworks, we can see violence in a different light—one that’s holistic, and that makes more sense of the increase in violence we see around the world, both against oneself and others.
-These frameworks can help westerners to move past the limits our culture puts on how we understand these things, and on how we understand the spirituality and theology of them.
+Through these frameworks, we can see violence in a different light—one that makes more sense of the increase in violence we see in our world.
+These frameworks can help us to see these things more clearly, and to understand their spiritual significance.
 In the process, scripture also becomes far more connected to daily life, and the greatest questions that we and our neighbors are asking.